Private GPT vs ChatGPT: Data Risks

 - Training and governance.
 Train users, publish acceptable-use rules, document escalation paths, and review agent outputs before expanding use cases.

 Most businesses should start with one or two high-value workflows, prove the governance model, then expand to additional departments.
-Common starting points include document Q&A, proposal support, ticket summarization, executive briefings, and project reporting.
+Common starting points include document Q&A, proposal support, ticket summarization, executive briefings, project reporting, help desk knowledge lookup, and Microsoft 365 policy search.

 Frequently Asked Questions